uzak/101/time_mgmt_workshop.md

 * Get the big picture
 * Start in the middle, sub-subjects are circular around the main topic
 * Center: my life (grow mushrooms from here):
-    * Subtopics: codecool, workpace, hobby, sport, family, friends, ...
+    * Subtopics: work, health/sport, heath/food, family, friends, edu...
     * Common thing in all the areas is that they all have to do you must do to reach your goal.
 But it allows you to focus.
     * Tasks are in imperative mode
 * Draw your mindmap.
 Use a different sheet of paper.
 Work alone.
+* Assign tasks from previous technique.
 * Questions:
     * Who wrote a new tasks?
     * Who identified a new area?